cchantep/rincewind/readme.md

 To start a server using SBT from the CLI in this project base directory: `/path/to/sbt ';project server ;run'`

+## Writer

+To start a writer using SBT from the CLI in this project base directory: `/path/to/sbt ';project writer ;run'`

 ## Reader

 To start a reader using SBT from the CLI in this project base directory: `/path/to/sbt ';project reader ;run'`

-## Writer

-To start a writer using SBT from the CLI in this project base directory: `/path/to/sbt ';project writer ;run'`
+**As soon as the reader is provided a sequence** (`Completed sequence ...` in CLI), an embedded Web server is started.
+In this way, the reader will expose gathered data to HTTP request.

+To test the Web interface of the reader, you can open [localhost:3000/random](http://localhost:3000/random) in your browser.